 Five Warning Signs Your Supply Chain Is in Polycrisis Mode

-Polycrisis is about interaction, not accumulation.
-Several small stresses reinforce each other and create non-linear effects.
-They move across your physical, informational, financial and reputational pathways.
-Lists miss these links.
+Polycrisis is what happens when disruptions interact.
+Small stresses connect across physical, informational, financial and reputational pathways.
+Lists miss those links.
 Maps reveal them and show where to act with effect.

 1) The risk register keeps growing, yet decisions do not change

 You hold a long list of threats.
-You colour the heat-map.
+You colour the heat map.
 You add owners.
 Operations carry on unchanged.

-Quick test: ask for a one-page map for any top risk.
+Quick test: ask for a one-page risk map for any top risk.
 If you cannot see arrows, triggers and switches, you are in list mode.

 2) Incidents repeat one hop downstream